 Any dietary substance will become Asatmya to a person if there is improper digestive fire or Agni.
-Digestive fire of body (Agni) becomes weak due to ama visha (metabolic toxin) formation in the body and causes imbalance of doshas (Vata, Pitta, Kapha are life forces) in body.
-Treatment involves Shamana chikitsa (internal medicines), Shodhana chikitsa (Panchakarma therapy), life style modifications and very strict diet regimen.
+Digestive fire of body (Agni) becomes weak due to ama visha (metabolic toxin) formation in the body and causes an imbalance of doshas (Vata, Pitta, Kapha are life forces) in the body.
+Treatment involves Shamana chikitsa (internal medicines), Shodhana chikitsa (Panchakarma therapy), lifestyle modifications, and a very strict diet regimen.

 - Guluchyadi Kashaya